-- When the Controlling Shareholders, in accordance with the Deed of Non-Competition, refer to the Group any opportunity to develop, operate, participate and/or otherwise hold any right or interest in any business relating to any properties (the "New Opportunity"), the Independent Board Committee shall consider the New Opportunity in accordance with the terms of the Deed of Non-Competition. - If the Independent Board Committee considers that the pursuit of the New Opportunity would be in the best interests of the Group, the Committee shall consent to the pursuit of the New Opportunity by the Group. - If the Independent Board Committee is of the view that the pursuit of the New Opportunity by the Controlling Shareholders will not constitute potential competition with the business of the Group or pursuit of the New Opportunity is not in the interests of our Group, the Committee shall consent to the pursuit of the New Opportunity by the Controlling Shareholders and it shall have the power to impose conditions and restrictions on the development of the properties by the Controlling Shareholders in order to prevent any form of potential competition. - The Independent Board Committee shall disclose the consideration factors and its conclusion in relation to the New Opportunity in the annual report or interim report of the Company.
+- When the Controlling Shareholders, in accordance with the Deed of Non-competition, refer to the Group any opportunity to develop, operate, participate and/or otherwise hold any right or interest in any business relating to any properties (the "New Opportunity"), the Independent Board Committee shall consider the New Opportunity in accordance with the terms of the Deed of Non-competition. - If the Independent Board Committee considers that the pursuit of the New Opportunity would be in the best interests of the Group, the Independent Board Committee shall consent to the pursuit of the New Opportunity by the Group. - If the Independent Board Committee is of the view that the pursuit of the New opportunity by the Controlling Shareholders will not constitute potential competition with the business of the Group or pursuit of the New Opportunity is not in the interests of our Group, the Independent Board Committee shall consent to the pursuit of the New Opportunity by the Controlling Shareholders and it shall have the power to impose conditions and restrictions on the development of the properties by the Controlling Shareholders in order to prevent any form of potential competition. - The Independent Board Committee shall disclose the consideration factors and its conclusion in relation to the New Opportunity in the annual report or interim report of the Company.

-Undertakings in relation to the Sale Schedules of Residential Properties
+Undertakings in relation to the sale schedules of residential Properties

-- According to the Deed of Non-Competition, in any city or region where the Group has developed any serviced apartment projects for sale, the Controlling Shareholders, their subsidiaries or associates shall, in the event that they have plans to launch the sale of any residential projects in the same city or region (the "Sale of Residential Properties"), notify the Group the detailed sale terms and all relevant information in writing and the Committee shall have the right to veto the Sale of Residential Properties if it considers that the Sale of Residential Properties would compete against the sale schedule of any projects of the Group. - If the Group decides to launch its sale of serviced apartment projects in the relevant city or region, the Group shall notify the Controlling Shareholders in writing and the Controlling Shareholders or their subsidiaries or associates can only launch the Sale of Residential Properties after a time gap of six months (the "Time Gap") from the date on which the Group launches its sale of serviced apartment projects in the same city or region. - If the Independent Board Committee is of the view that a longer period of time is necessary for the Group to complete the sale of a significant portion of its serviced apartments before the Controlling Shareholders or their subsidiaries or associates launch the Sale of Residential Properties, the Committee shall have the power to extend the Time Gap. - The Independent Board Committee shall disclose the consideration and its conclusion in relation to the above in the annual report or interim report of the Company.
+- According to the Deed of Non-competition, in any city or region where the Group has developed any serviced apartment projects for sale, the Controlling Shareholders, their subsidiaries or associates shall, in the event that they have plans to launch the sale of any residential projects in the same city or region (the "Sale of Residential Properties"), notify the Group the detailed sale terms and all relevant information in writing and the Independent Board Committee shall have the right to veto the Sale of Residential Properties if it considers that the Sale of Residential Properties would compete against the sale schedule of any projects of the Group. - If the Group decides to launch its sale of serviced apartment projects in the relevant city or region, the Group shall notify the Controlling Shareholders in writing and the Controlling Shareholders or their subsidiaries or associates can only launch the Sale of Residential Properties after a time gap of six months (the "Time Gap") from the date on which the Group launches its sale of serviced apartment projects in the same city or region.